OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/includes/storsimple-8000-configure-and-register-device-u2.md

         Name: 8100-SHX0991003G44MT
         Software Version: 6.3.9600.17759
         Copyright (C) 2014 Microsoft Corporation.
 All rights reserved.
-        You are connected tooController0 - Active
+        You are connected to Controller0 - Active
         ---------------------------------------------------------------

-        Your device needs toobe registered with hello Microsoft Azure StorSimple Manager service.
-Please run 'Invoke-HcsSetupWizard' tooset up your device.
+        Your device needs to be registered with the Microsoft Azure StorSimple Manager service.
+Please run 'Invoke-HcsSetupWizard' to set up your device.

         Controller0>Invoke-HcsSetupWizard

-        Which IP address family would you like tooconfigure on interface Data0?
+        Which IP address family would you like to configure on interface Data0?
         [4] IPv4 [6] IPv6 [B] Both (Default is "4"): 4

         Data0 IPv4 address:10.111.111.00